Wedge strategy

 The wedge strategy is a creationist political and social agenda authored by the Discovery Institute, the hub of the intelligent design movement.
 The strategy was presented in a Discovery Institute internal memorandum known as the Wedge Document.
 Its goal is to change American culture by shaping public policy to reflect politically conservative fundamentalist, evangelical, Protestant values.
 The wedge metaphor is attributed to Phillip E. Johnson and depicts a metal wedge splitting a log.

-Intelligent design (ID) is the pseudoscientific religious belief that certain features of the universe and of living things are best explained by an intelligent cause, not a naturalistic process such as evolution by natural selection.
+Intelligent design (ID) is a pseudoscientific presentation of religious belief, asserting that certain features of the universe and of living things are best explained by an intelligent cause, not a naturalistic process such as evolution by natural selection.
 Implicit in the intelligent design doctrine is a redefining of science and how it is conducted (see theistic science).
 Wedge strategy proponents are opposed to materialism, naturalism, and evolution, and have made the removal of each from how science is conducted and taught an explicit goal.
 The strategy was originally brought to the public's attention when the Wedge Document was leaked on the Web.
 The wedge strategy forms the governing basis of a wide range of Discovery Institute intelligent design campaigns.